Flowpack/varnish/README.rst

 MOC Varnish Neos integration
 -----------------------------

 This extensions provides a bridge between TYPO3 Neos and Varnish.
-If basically make Varnish send cache-control headers and BAN requests to Varnish when nodes are published.
+It basically makes Neos send cache-control headers and BAN requests to Varnish for all Document nodes.

 When installed, Varnish will send two extra headers when nodes are rendered in the live-workspace.
 It will send the Cache-control: s-maxage=86400 instructing shared cached (ie. Varnish) to cache this for a certain amount of time,